patrickpissurno/sqlutils/README.md

 By the way: imagine you could even get autocomplete for your query results when using this marvelous API?
 Sounds like magic?
 It sure is.
 But it's also true and possible, and I'm writing my thesis on it.
-Hang tight, a tool for it will be available this July (2022).
+Hang tight, a tool for it will be available this August (2022).
 Same API: just plug and play.

 ## groupColumnsToObjects